 In 1985, a collection of the world's greatest singers recorded "We Are The World" to benefit charities addressing global hunger.
 It was a recording and visual wonder in it's day.

 Fast forward to a global pandemic, challenging school attendance and toxic polarization.
-Teacher Emmy Bodner, in Clarkesville, Ga., was inspired to update the recording with her students in a show of unity and hope.
+Teacher Emmy Bodner, in Clarkesville, In., was inspired to update the recording with her students in a show of unity and hope.
 Of course, they modernize it with their own take!

 Those of us who are old enough to remember 1985 surely remember the power of "We Are the World."
 The recording sold more than 20 million copies for charity.